robookwus/NLP-Analysis--floods-Ahrtal-Jun21/README.md

 Our main focus here is to find the answers to the following major questions:

 1: Total number of tweets (frequency) each day before and after the floods.
-2: Overall intensity of all the tweets pre- and post- event.
+2: Overall classification of all the tweets pre- and post- event.
-3: Overall intensity of the tweets of the same users pre- and post- event.
+3: Overall classification of the tweets of the same users pre- and post- event.

+###
+Tweet Custom Classification, based on self-labelled dataset.
+Employing a new idea: #cherrypicking Cherry-Picking.
+0: Not interested in change at all, climate change is a lie.
+1: I do not know, no opinion (not leaning towards either side strongly)
+2: Climate Crisis is NOW.
+###

 DATA description: